-- a simple, powerful way to catalyze effective working conversations and truly inviting organizations -- to thrive in times of swirling change.
+- a simple, powerful way to catalyse effective working conversations and truly inviting organisations -- to thrive in times of swirling change.

-- a methodological tool that enables self-organizing groups of all sizes to deal with hugely complex issues in a very short period of time.
+- a methodological tool that enables self-organising groups of all sizes to deal with hugely complex issues in a very short period of time.

-- a powerful group process that supports positive transformation in organizations, increases productivity, inspires creative solutions, improves communication and enhances collaboration.
+- a powerful group process that supports positive transformation in organisations, increases productivity, inspires creative solutions, improves communication and enhances collaboration.

-- the most effective process for organizations and communities to identify critical issues, voice to their passions and concerns, learn from each other, and, when appropriate, take collective responsibility for finding solutions.
+- the most effective process for organisations and communities to identify critical issues, voice their passions and concerns, learn from each other, and, when appropriate, take collective responsibility for finding solutions.

-After the opening and agenda creation, the individual groups go to work.
-The attendees organize each session as they go - in other words, are free to decide which session they want to attend, and may switch to another one at any time.
+After the opening and agenda creation in an open space technology session, the individual groups go to work.
+The attendees organise each session as they go - in other words, are free to decide which session they want to attend, and may switch to another one at any time.
 This supports different styles of participation as many people like to sample before landing, others may be looking for the most productive sessions, while yet others are hoping to pinpoint discussion on an issue.

 Typical event process (From: Wiki Open Space Technology)

 The full form of Open Space Technology includes the following (but if some part is missing, then it is not Open Space Technology, only something similar).